The Sassi of Matera, Remembered by a Traveling Artist

 Drawings of the Sassi, sketched in Matera from 2003-2004

 My next two visits to Matera were solo travels.
-Traveling alone allowed me to have a deeper and more personal experience of the local culture.
+Traveling by myself allowed me to have a deeper and more personal experience of the local culture.
 I also felt that during these last two visits, the Sassi revealed more of those parts of itself to me that had initially piqued my curiosity, and have stayed with me the most.
 Much of this was a result of my encounters with the locals.
 There was an untethered hospitality, the likes of which I had not seen anywhere else in Italy.
 It was something that I knew and felt was precious.

 I remember several of these encounters quite fondly.
 There was a middle aged woman who kept the town’s cathedral, which I visited often, with whom I had several exchanges around the topic of faith.
 She did not speak English, and I spoke only basic Italian.
 I feel the limitations of our words were, in part, what allowed the conversations to be so tender.
 There was the family run restaurant, in which the mother prepared the meals, the father welcomed the guests, and the son waited on the tables.
 I was pleased to learn that it operated without a menu, catering instead to the specific tastes and delights of its guests.
 I ordered my meal and, after being served, the cook peeked in from the small opening between the kitchen and the dining area, and a non verbal yet amicable introduction took place.
-This would continue throughout my meal, as we began to have brief exchanges.
+This would continue throughout my meal, as brief exchanges.
 She would look my way to observe any reactions to the meals she prepared for me, I would joyfully nod and show my delight at her culinary skills, and she would enthusiastically return the same friendly gesture as a means of accepting the compliment.
 In another restaurant, there worked a wide eyed middle aged man who always had his cat nearby and had insisted on treating me to the gift of desert after I had dined there.
-There was the Artist who worked on the carro, the float used during the annual Festa della Bruna, with whom I met in order to learn more about his craft.
+There was the Artist who worked on the carro, the float used during the annual Festa della Bruna, who I met in order to learn more about his craft.
 Days later, when we ran into each other in the town’s piazza, he enthusiastically offered to make a whimsical drawing of the carro for me in my sketchbook.
 There was the elderly local scholar, whose office I knocked on without prior communication, who warmly opened his doors and eagerly shared more about his town and culture with me.
 While many of the names, faces, and exact words of the people I met in Matera have faded, the memories and warmth of these encounters still remains quite vivid.

 I was also blessed to receive many small gifts from several locals I met along my winding path throughout the Sassi.
 All of these treasures, I keep safe with me, as they help preserve Matera how I choose to remember it.
 They include a book of hymns, a book on sculptures, a collection of poems, photographs of a monastery, postcards, and a letter from a stranger, whose meaning has in some ways graced my life’s journey to this day.